 Comfort – Properties like a longer eye relief (distance from the lens within which the full viewing angle can be obtained) along with soft eye rest which makes the viewing experience more comfortable.
 A wider apparent field of view is also desirable.

-Here is the list of design features which you are likely to find in a good eyepiece…
+Here is the list of design features that you are likely to find in a good eyepiece…

 Quality of lens

 Very cheap telescopes can sometimes come with a plastic lens.
-The plastic lens is very cost effective and easier to make but have many disadvantages and should always be avoided.
+The plastic lens is very cost-effective and easier to make but has many disadvantages and should always be avoided.

 Nowadays most of the lens are made of glass but as you go from the cheap eyepiece to expensive the quality of glass also increases.
 A good eyepiece has a really high-quality lens with no structural deformity and perfect shape.
 These lenses do not suffer from optical aberrations.

 Scattering can lower the quality of the final image and is also responsible for strange artifacts which appear when looking at a bright star called ghosting.
 It happens due to stray light reflecting off the internal walls of the eyepiece,

 A very simple way to reduce this is to paint the internal walls and the edge of the eyepiece with matte black paint.
 A more sophisticated eyepiece can also have the edge of the lens painted black to block stray light from interfering.